 Fibromyalgia – more common problem than it is believed

-Fibromyalgia is quite barely known disease.
-However, it is much more common that it is believed.
-Therefore it might be useful to become acquainted with this problem and find out how to cope with it.
+Fibromyalgia is a relatively poor known disease.
+However, it happens more often than one could think.
+Therefore, it is worth getting acquainted with this problem and finding out how to deal with it.

 Fibromyalgia is a non inflammatory chronic rheumatic disorder.
 Main symptoms of fibromyalgia include widespread musculoskeletal pain accompanied by muscle and periarthritic tissue stiffness, chronic tiredness, insomnia or restless sleep, headache, depression, anxiety.
 Irritable bowel syndrome (IBS), overactive bladder (OAB), restless legs syndrome (RLS), Raynaud's syndrome are also often observed.
 Fibromyalgia syndrome is difficult to diagnose because of lack of unambiguous clinical criteria, lack of specific laboratory markers, lack of specific changes in imaging examinations (NMR, CT, X-ray, USG).
 Due to these facts the diagnosis of fibromyalgia is based on physician, rheumatologist most often, clinical experience.